prymitive/upaas/configuration.rst

 Interpreter settings
 --------------------

-Every avaiable interpreter must be configured before app can use it.
+Every available interpreter must be configured before app can use it.
 See :doc:`interpreters`.